28 Proven Ways to Get a Work Promotion Without Asking

 Take On Mentoring Roles For New Team Members

-Coaching Tip: Speak to your manager and let them know that you are willing to help onboard new team members to help settle them in and introduce them to the team.
+Coaching Tip: Speak to your manager and let them know you are willing to help onboard new team members, settle them in, and introduce them to the team.

 Do Not Do Politics Or Play Favorites

-Avoid Politics Tip: Train yourself to not engage in gossip or discussing others behinds their back.
-If you get dragged into a conversation like that, politely excuse yourself from the discussion, people will quickly get the message about your level of professionalism.
+Avoid Politics Tip: Train yourself not to engage in gossip or discuss others behind their backs.
+If you get dragged into a conversation like that, politely excuse yourself from the discussion.
+People will quickly get the message about your level of professionalism.

 Develop Job Mastery

 Job Mastery Tip: Make continual learning a way of life.
 To be great at your job, take the time to learn from the best at work and develop your own skills outside the team.
-Research professional training courses and take advantage of Podcasts, Audiobooks, and books to expand your horizons and knowledge.
+Research professional training courses and use Podcasts, Audiobooks, and books to expand your horizons and knowledge.

 Take The Tough Jobs